realtobyfu/proust-gpt/README.md

 ## Work in Progress

-[x] Need to complete the 'Combray' page (gallery)
+- [ ] Need to complete the 'Combray' page (gallery)
-[x] Need to add a fine-tuned model for the qa
+- [ ] Need to add a fine-tuned model for the QA
-[x] Need to add conversation history feature
+- [ ] Need to add conversation history feature

 ## Future Improvements